How to Properly Sanitize Office Desks and Shared Workspaces

 Advanced Cleaning Technologies

-Electrostatic Disinfection for Comprehensive Surface Coverage
+Electrostatic sanitization for Comprehensive Surface Coverage

 Electrostatic sprayers positively charge disinfectant particles, allowing them to evenly coat and cling to surfaces, even in hard-to-reach areas.